pomerium/documentation/content/docs/guides/kubernetes-dashboard.md

     The service account token used for `kubernetes_service_account_token_file` is defined by our [helm chart].
 Modify the policy to match your configuration.

 1. Access to the dashboard for a user is authorized by the cluster role binding defined in role-based access control (**RBAC**) permissions.
-Following the [User Permissions] section of [Securing Kubernetes], you should already have permissions for your user, or you can create a new RBAC definition following this example (`rbac-someuser.yaml`):
+Following the [User Permissions] section of [Securing Kubernetes], you should already have permissions for your user, or you can create a new RBAC definition following this example:

-    ```yaml
+    ```yaml title="rbac-someuser.yaml"
     apiVersion: rbac.authorization.k8s.io/v1
     kind: ClusterRoleBinding
     metadata: